mjbots/moteus/docs/reference.md

 position will reset to an arbitrary value consistent with the current encoder settings.

+### 0x133 - Recapture Position and Velocity ###

+Mode: Write only

+When sent with any value, and if in "position" mode, the servo will re-initialize the current control position and velocity to the sensed values.
+This also forces any pre-existing position integrative term to zero.
+It is expected that this will mostly be used when the current applied torque is 0, either because of an in-place maximum torque limit of zero, or because of an in-place kp and kd scale of zero.

 ### 0x140 - Driver Fault 1 ###

 Mode: Read only